JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 slug: a8dbe69276a9
 ----->

 P.S.
 100 was located in the smack dab of Trump Village.
-It was a pink bricked monument to elementary school education and a remnant of a neighborhood lost long ago when Fred Trump, Donald Trump’s dad, decided to redevelop the area as a middle class monumemnt to mid-century design and wokring class living.
+It was a relatively small, 4-story pink bricked monument to elementary school education and a remnant of a neighborhood lost long ago when Fred Trump, Donald Trump’s dad, decided to redevelop the area as a middle class monumemnt to mid-century design and wokring class living.

-The seven buildings of Trump Village.
+The seven buildings of Trump Village stood as monuments to middle class aspirations and dellusions.
+Each building topped out at 23 stories, their bland designs were only slightly ameliorated by designer Morris Lapidus slught attempts mid-centry Florida chic.
+Which consisted of “stylish” playgrounds with modern-ish takes on such staples as monkey bars, turtles you climbed on and the occisional horse you would ride.

+Nobody every played in them.
+Rarely did the elders of the community sit on the wooden benches that surronded them either.

 She was my second grade teacher at P.S.
 100 and she was abusive.